Bandameedathanda

 An Unexpected Opportunity

 I have had the fortune of participating in many Aviratha initiatives.
-Among these, its work in Bandameedathanda school has a special place in my heart.
+Among these, its work in the Bandameedathanda school has a special place in my heart.

 It all started with an article about the plight of the school here and the efforts of alumni in reviving it.
-My friend’s sister had written this and she asked if we can help this school in any way.
+My friend’s sister had written this and she asked if we could help this school in any way.

 The school which was closed for 7 years reopened in 2019, thanks to the efforts of its alumni.
-We were very intrigued by the story and decided to visit the school to understand the needs better.
+We were very intrigued by the story and decided to visit the school to understand its needs better.

 Picture of the school on our first visit.